R1ce0melette/s223608299-SIT730/README.md

 - LED
 - 220 Ohm resistor.

-#Practical exercise to use MQTT for communication in IoT network.
+#Practical exercise about using MQTT for communication in IoT network.